webclinic017/ReedCapital/README.md

         print('That comes out to $' + str(total_price) + '.
 Your balance is now $' + str(balance) + '.')

         if float(balance) > float(100):
-            print('What other stonks would you like to purchase?')
+            print('What other stocks would you like to purchase?')

         initial_amount = balance
     invest_end()